rizoto/DataStreamPublisher/README.md

 # DataStreamPublisher

-A simple example how to create a custom publisher using Combine & consuming URLSessionDelegate
+A simple example how to create a custom publisher using Combine & consuming URLSessionDataDelegate

 to run this example, register your own demo account on Oanda and enable API